giantswarm/test-infra/docs/README.md

 # test-infra docs

-We collect user facing documentation specific to our `test-infra` setup here.
+We collect user-facing documentation specific to our `test-infra` setup here.

 ## Index